noah00palm/jump_linux/README.md

 # Linux Jump Utility
-A shell script utility that lets you type the name of a directory and jump directly to it without executing the "cd ../" command repeatedly.
+A shell script utility that lets you type the name of a directory and jump directly to it without executing the `cd ../` command repeatedly.

 ## How to use jump.sh:
 Copy the code and save it as "__jump.sh__"

 Before you can execute the script you need to make it executable by typing the following:

 ```no-highlight